rapidez/checkout-theme/README.md

 If you've already overwritten these by yourself before you installed this package, you will have to manually overwrite these as the publish command will not overwrite already existing files.

-If you want more information about how we use color variables; Check our [https://docs.rapidez.io/3.x/theming.html#colors](Rapidez docs).
+If you want more information about how we use color variables; Check our [Rapidez docs](https://docs.rapidez.io/3.x/theming.html#colors).

 This package also requires the `SKU` functionality to be enabled in the image resizer.
 This is normally enabled by default.